Eyilink/exeFree/README.md

 You can do `exefree start <workspace>` to start a new workspace, to this you can add a `-Vpn` and `-Workspace` args.

+I would advise to use the x11 server for lightweight process like xfreerdp and to use the VNC server for burp, firefox, etc.

 ### Zshrc special capacities